Wibble199/FoundryVTT-Grid-Aware-Auras/docs/api.md

 ![Available Since v0.2.0](https://img.shields.io/badge/Available%20Since-v0.2.0-blue?style=flat-square)
 ![Changed In v0.4.0](https://img.shields.io/badge/Changed%20In-v0.4.0-orange?style=flat-square)

-Returns a list of auras that are defined on the given token and any items owned by the token's actor.
+Returns a list of auras that are defined on the given token including auras from any items owned by the token's actor.

 ### Parameters